bchan760/portfolio/README.md

 # portfolio

 A lil refresher on how to use React.
+Exploring Vercel and making a portfolio

 To run:

-npm run dev
+vercel dev